Efter-26/Story-Of-Better-landing-Page/README.md

-# 🌱 Better Startup - Landing Page
+# 🌱 Better - Simple Web Page

 Welcome to **Better**, a sleek and responsive simple page for a fictional built using **Next.js**, **Tailwind CSS**, and **MongoDB**.
 The app integrates a custom backend API to manage founder profiles and contact messages.